 Unusual Options Activity Insight: iShares MSCI Emerging Index Fund

-On Tuesday, shares of iShares MSCI Emerging Index Fund (NYSE:EEM) saw unusual options activity.
-After the option alert, the stock price moved down to $53.97.
+iShares MSCI Emerging Index Fund (NYSE:EEM) shares experienced unusual options activity on Thursday.
+The stock price moved down to $52.78 following the option alert.

 - Sentiment: BEARISH